 Ghost in the Shell

 The original Ghost in the Shell Movie and Stand Alone Complex do not have any connecting plot threads, so you can watch whichever first.
 It’s probably best to start with the movie, as it’s the least intimidating place to start.
-The second movie, Ghost in the Shell: Innocence, is a direct sequel to the first movie, but isn’t generally considered to be that good, so you can skip that if you want and jump straight into the TV series, Stand Alone Complex.
+The second movie, Ghost in the Shell: Innocence, is a direct sequel to the first movie, but isn’t generally considered to be that good, so you can skip that if you want and jump straight into the TV series Stand Alone Complex.
 Stand Alone Complex has a whole load of different spin offs, but they are mostly just re-tellings of the same story with re-used footage.
 Chronological order is Stand Alone Complex -> Stand Alone Complex Second Gig -> Solid State Society.
 Finally there’s the new OVA Arise, which is its own completely new universe as well, so you’re probably safe to watch that without seeing the previous GITS properties.

 The first few episodes of the Gintama TV series are fairly poor and do not give a good account of the rest of the show.
-I haven’t seen anyone else suggest this before, but I think the ideal starting place for Gintama is the Jump Festa OVA.
+The ideal starting place for Gintama is the Jump Festa OVA.
 It’s a microcosm of the sense of humour you will find in the TV series.
 If you liked that, then go wild because you’ll probably love the TV series too.
 If you didn’t, then don’t bother.
 As for the Benizakura movie, it’s a retelling of episodes 58-61, but does have some new scenes at the start and end.